lakshgupta8/CodeYogi-Lecture-77/README.md

 ## 📄 License

-This project is part of the CodeYogi assignment series.
+This project is part of the CodeYogi Lecture series.

 ## 👨‍💻 Developer

-Created as part of CodeYogi Video 74 assignment.
+Created as part of CodeYogi Non-Assignment Lectures - 77.

 ---

 **Note**: This is a learning project built as part of a coding course.
 The backend API is hosted on AWS Lambda and may have usage limitations.

+##Awaiting APIs

+1. Get Cart
+2. Save Cart